 TikTok videos (L to R): cute pets, challenges, dances, and effects

 While Vine failed to keep up with its competitors’ new features, TikTok’s roster of sound effects, songs, filters, and interaction tools unlock new creative opportunities for its users.
-In addition, its autoplay features and ease of use — including support for longer videos and those filmed in other applications — keep them hooked.
+In fact, TikTok has done what Vine could not, and continued to evolve while maintaining its loyal user base.

-Users are able to use various sound effects and music tracks of up to 60 seconds in length
+Users are able to use various sound effects and music tracks of up to 10 minutes in length

 TikTok's experience-first model circumvents the limits of a self-directed social feed.
-Users on Facebook, Instagram, or Twitter may well run out of new material after scrolling for some time, but users on TikTok never run out of new content.
-TikTok’s algorithm consistently serves new material based on what users have watched or engaged with from the moment that the app is launched.
+Users on Facebook, Instagram, or Twitter may well run out of new material after scrolling for some time, but the TikTok algorithm ensures never-ending content.
+In addition, its autoplay features and ease of use — including support for longer videos and those filmed in other applications — keep them hooked.

 Given the speed at which TikTok videos gain momentum as well as their interest-based algorithm, TikTok is an ideal platform for brands to showcase a ‘younger’ touch while connecting with existing fans.